majlindavdylaj/todo_app/README.md

 # todo_app

-TODO app with firebase and bloc
+TODO app with firebase and lindi

 ## Getting Started